AdemarVale/car-auction-management-system/README.md

 ## Decisions

-* In order to store & manage business logic, a RDDMS was chosen, specifically PostgreSQL.
+* In order to store & manage business logic, a RDBMS was chosen, specifically PostgreSQL.
 * Used Entity Framework as ORM.
 * Used SEQ as log observability (non-requested feature).
 * Used xUnit as testing framework.